 The solution: Add objective criteria or good faith requirements—”Subject to buyer’s reasonable satisfaction based on industry standards.”

-How to select the right contract condition for your agreement
+How do you select the right contract condition for your agreement?

 Start Here: What timing do you need?